Sable/wu-wei-handbook/create-new-compiler.md

 - perform a static translation from a high-level language (ex: CoffeeScript, ES6) to another high-level language (ex: JavaScript).
 They are sometimes called transpilers;
 - perform a source-to-source transformation for a later dynamic analysis.
 They are traditionally called dynamic instrumenters.

+Please refer to the list of available compilers as examples before creating a new one.
+Should one of these compilers not suit your needs, favor a backward-compatible modification of one of the existing compilers with a pull request rather than a copy/fork.
+This way the modification will benefit current users of that artifact and it will avoid fragmentation of the compatible artifacts.

 ## Execution context

 During the build phase, the working directory of the compiler is a new directory specific to the configuration that is used to create a build.
 The compiler script or executable may therefore create any number of temporary or throw-away files as it needs in its current working directory.